michalspano/haskeww/README.md

 ## Featured Projects

-Below, you will find an unordered list of links to various interesting `Haskell` projects.
+Below, you will find an alphabetically sorted list of links to various interesting `Haskell` projects.

 ### Projects

+- [agda](https://github.com/agda/agda) - Agda is a dependently typed
+  programming language / interactive theorem prover.
 - [xmonad](https://github.com/xmonad/xmonad) - A dynamically tiling X11 window
   manager that is written and configured in Haskell.
 - TODO